crsandoval/PEP-2020/week_2/README.md

     -   If your forked copy is behind the upstream repo, GitHub will display a message that says something like “This branch is 1 commit behind Turtle-PSB-NOAA:master”
+-   Click “Pull request” to the right of that message
 -   Click “switching the base”, which will change your fork to the base and the original, upstream repo to the head fork
 -   Click “Create pull request”